scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 of the magnetic field and study the behaviour of the plasma in this setup.
 During a typical experimental workflow, about 10-30 ``shots`` are performed on a given day where each shot lasts for a couple of seconds up to minutes.
 Numerous measurements of the plasma and the mechanical components of the tokamak are performed during each discharge.
-After a cool-down phase - the tokamaks contain cryogenic components - the device is ready for the next shot.
+After a cool-down phase (tokamaks contain cryogenic components) the device is ready for the next shot.

 A common diagnostic in magnetic fusion experiments are so-called Electron Cyclotron Emission Imaging (ECEI) systems [Cos74]_.
-They measure emission intensity by free electrons in the plasma, which allows to infer their temperature as a function of radius.
-Modern ECEI systems, as the one installed in the KSTAR tokamak [Yun14]_ have hundreds of spatial channels and sample data on a microsecond time-scale, producing data streams upwards of 500 MB/sec.
+They measure emission intensity by free electrons in the plasma, which allows one to infer their temperature as a function of radius.
+Modern ECEI systems, such as the one installed in the KSTAR tokamak [Yun14]_ have hundreds of spatial channels and sample data on a microsecond time-scale, producing data streams upwards of 500 MB/sec.

-The aim of the ``Delta`` framework is to integrate measurement-based decision making in the experimental workflow.
+With ``Delta`` we aim to leverage advanced data analysis for near real-time decisions in experimental workflows.
 This use-case falls in between two other common data analysis workflows in fusion energy research, listed in table :ref:`timescale`.
 Real-time control systems for plasma engineering components require data on a millisecond time scale.
 The amounts of data provided by these algorithms is constrained by the processing time.
-Post-shot batch analysis of measurements on the other hand serve scientific discovery.
+Post-shot batch analysis of measurements on the other hand serves scientific discovery.
 The data and the analysis methods are selected on a per-case basis.
 By providing timely analysis results of plasma measurements to the experimentalists, they can make more informed decisions about the next plasma shot.
-Such a workflow has been used in experiments at TAE, where the machine-learning based optometrist algorithm was leveraged to significantly increase fusion yield [Bal17]_.
+An example of workflows we want to accomodate is the ``optometrist`` algorithm.
+In a campaign at the TAE facility, it was run after each shot to adjust the configuration of the experiment for the next shot in order to improve overall fusion performance [Bal17]_.
+With ``Delta`` we aim to provide a framework that allows to implement such advanced analysis workflows.

 .. table:: Time-scales on which analysis results of fusion data is required for different tasks.  :label:`timescale`